ATF investigators gain access to building, race against winter storm to determine cause of KC apartment fire that hospitalized 2

-KANSAS CITY, MO (KCTV) -- Fire investigators from a national ATF team were able to gain entry Thursday morning to the Troost Avenue apartment building that burned up in a massive fire Monday night, as they work against the clock to figure out what caused the blaze that injured two people.
+KANSAS CITY, Missouri (KCTV/KSMO) -- Fire investigators from a national ATF team were able to gain entry Thursday morning to the Troost Avenue apartment building that burned up in a massive fire Monday night, as they work against the clock to figure out what caused the blaze that injured two people.

 A representative with the Bureau of Alcohol, Tobacco and Firearms said their team worked with the Kansas City Fire Department on Wednesday to brace areas of the building that investigators need to access.
 With the building now stabilized, investigators are able to make entry Thursday morning and begin work on determining the origin of the fire and the cause.